-The human body is amazingly complex, made up of 11 major organ systems, 206 bones, and over 640 skeletal muscles.
-And that's before you get to the molecular level — where we have approximately 37.2 trillion cells.
-For some reason, though, in anatomy class we skipped over a few details when learning about the human body.
+The human body is amazingly complex, made up of 11 major organ systems, 206 bones, and more than 640 skeletal muscles.
+And that's before you get to the molecular level, where we have approximately 37.2 trillion cells.
+For some reason, though, we skipped over a few details in anatomy class when learning about the human body.

 For instance, what’s the space between our eyebrows called?
 What about the one between your upper lip and nose?
-How about the white coloring at the bottom of your nails?
+And is there a name for the white coloring at the bottom of your nails?

-The next time you’re at the doctor, impress them by throwing out a few of these technical terms for your body parts.
+The next time you’re at the doctor's office, impress her by throwing out a few of these bodily names.

 Hold your hand up, palm facing away, and spread your fingers.
-Now pull your thumb towards you and you’ll notice a triangular depression appear beneath your thumb.
-This deepening is called the anatomical snuffbox because, back in the day, people would place ground smokeless tobacco (snuff) in the groove and ingest it through the nose.
+Look in between your thumb and index finger, and you’ll notice a triangular depression at the base of your thumb.
+This deepening is called the "anatomical snuffbox."
+Back in the day, people would place ground smokeless tobacco (snuff) in the groove and ingest it through the nose.

 Dimples of Venus

-You might know them as back dimples, or even butt dimples.
-The dimples of Venus refer to where the sacroiliac joints lie in the tailbone area, connecting your sacrum to your ilium in your pelvis.
+You might know them as "back dimples," or even "butt dimples."
+The "dimples of Venus" refer to where the sacroiliac joints lie in the tailbone area, connecting your sacrum to your ilium in your pelvis.
 Confused by those terms, too?
-They’re the little divots on your lower back, right above your buttocks.
+The dimples of Venus are the little divots on your lower back, right above your buttocks.
 They’re named after Venus — Roman goddess of beauty, known as Aphrodite in Greek mythology — as they’re believed to be a mark of beauty.

-The glabella is the flat area above your nose and between your eyebrows.
-It’s Latin for “without hair, smooth," which isn’t exactly accurate as many people sport the occasional hair, or even a unibrow.
-Here’s a helpful tip: if you gently pinch and lift your glabella and it remains tented, that’s a sign of dehydration.
+The "glabella" is the flat area above your nose and between your eyebrows.
+It’s Latin for "smooth," which isn’t exactly accurate, as many people sport the occasional hair, or even a unibrow.
+Here’s a helpful tip: If you gently pinch and lift your glabella and it remains tented, that’s a sign of dehydration.

-The semi-circle white area at the base of your fingernails is called the lunula.
-It gets its name from luna meaning moon because of its crescent shape.
-It’s most noticeable on the thumbs, and many people’s lunulae are covered by the cuticle (eponychium) so don’t worry if you can’t spot it.
+The white semicircle at the base of your fingernails is called the "lunula."
+It gets its name from luna, Latin for "moon," because of its crescent shape.
+It’s most noticeable on the thumbs, but many people’s lunulae are covered by the cuticle (eponychium), so don’t worry if you can’t spot it.

-The vertical groove extending from the bottom of your nose to the top of your upper lip is called a philtrum.
-The depth, length and width of a philtrum can be used in facial readings to derive certain characteristics; supposedly, a wide philtrum indicates luck.
+The vertical groove extending from the bottom of your nose down to the top of your upper lip is called the "philtrum."
+The depth, length, and width of the philtrum can be used in facial readings to derive certain characteristics; supposedly, a wide philtrum indicates luck.